 All cards represent a specific structure and are of the following type:

-• Brown Cards (Raw Materials).
+- Brown Cards (Raw Materials).
 These are resource structures.
 They supply one of more units of wood, clay, stone or ore

-• Gray Cards (Manufactured goods).
+- Gray Cards (Manufactured goods).
 These are structures that produce manufactured goods: Loom, papyrus and glass.

-• Yellow cards (Commercial structures).
+- Yellow cards (Commercial structures).
 These cards may earn coins, produce resources, change commerce rules and sometimes earn victory points.

-• Red cards (Military structures).
+- Red cards (Military structures).
 They represent military structures which grant military power.

-• Blue cards (Civilian structures).
+- Blue cards (Civilian structures).
 These cards award victory points

-• Green cards (Scientific structures).
+- Green cards (Scientific structures).
 These cards represent technology advancement and score victory points depending on progress in three different scientific fields.

 After choosing a card, comes the action phase of the game, in which players can choose between 3 different actions:

-• build the structure they chose in the previous step.
+- build the structure they chose in the previous step.
 Each card has a cost in resources or coins but some resource cards can be played for free.
 Moreover building specific structures during an Age allows you to build for free some other structrures in the next Age e.g if you build the Scriptorium in Age I, you can build for free the Library in Age II.
 If you don’t have enough resources to build a structure you can always trade with your neighbouring cities as long as they produce the resource you are looking for.
-You must pay 2 coins to get the resource you want (but building some commerce (yellow) structures you may reduce this cost to 1 coin).
+You must pay 2 coins to get the resource you want (but by building some commerce (yellow) structures you may reduce this cost to 1 coin).

-• discard the chosen card to get 3 coins
+- discard the chosen card to get 3 coins

 After choosing a card and performing an action with it, players give the remaining cards to the left (for Ages I and III) or to the right (for Age II) and the game continues this way until players receive the last 2 cards, in which point, players must choose one card and discard the other.
-At this point which is the end of an Age, military conflict begins and players battle with their neighbours comparing the number of shields on their structures (red cards) with each neighbour and gaining a conflict token (positive or negative) for each battle.
+At this point which is the end of an Age, military conflict begins and players battle with their neighbours by comparing the number of shields on their structures (red cards) with each neighbour and gaining a conflict token (positive or negative) for each battle.
 The game now progresses to the next Age, until all 3 Ages are completed.